-The HEAVY LOAD coupled with the HIGH SPEED of tires in aircraft applications make for extremely SEVERE OPERATING CONDITIONS.
-Several of the following charts describe these two major factors.
+The HEAVY LOAD coupled with the HIGH SPEED of aircraft tires makes for extremely SEVERE OPERATING CONDITIONS.
+Several of the following charts are centered around these two major factors.
 The purpose of these charts is to present items that minimize and maximize these adverse effects.
-The ultimate goal is to not only understand the maintenance and operational requirements of aircraft tires, but why they are needed.
+The ultimate goal is to not only understand what needs to be done, but why.